 - 4.13.2 A retail cannabis store may allow all types of charitable activity to take place outside the store premises. - 4.13.3 Charitable activities may not be used for promotional purposes (see Subsection 6.2.6).

-DATE ISSUED: May 11, 2020 AUTHORITY: Cen Rhodes
+Original signed by DATE ISSUED: May 11, 2020 AUTHORITY: Len Rhodes

 SUBJECT: ONLINE SALES